 But in fact, "urinating and defecation" itself violates and deprives infants of their ability to control themselves, and it is not good for children to urinate and defecate prematurely.
 "Training" the child to urinate and defecate on his own is worse than waiting for the child to feel uncomfortable after urinating and defecation.
 Parents who want their children to learn to urinate and defecate on their own as soon as possible often work hard and fail to achieve the expected results.

-Children generally feel uncomfortable urinating and urinating in baby dry diaper overnight at the age of 2 to 2.5 years old, and they will give parents an accurate signal before defecation.
+Children generally feel uncomfortable urinating in unisex baby pants and urinating in dry diaper overnight at the age of 2 to 2.5 years old, and they will give parents an accurate signal before defecation.
 At this time, parents only need to take advantage of the situation to guide the child to sit on the toilet, so that the child will form a bowel movement.
 The relationship with the toilet will quickly establish normal bowel habits.